 14 Climb the O2

 The O2 has been opened to climbers for the past few years.
-If you’re up for the challenge then be prepared to don a rather fetching blue jumpsuit and get climbing!
+If you’re up for the challenge then be prepared to put on a rather fetching blue jumpsuit and get climbing!

 15 Learn at the National Maritime Museum

 The National Maritime Museum in Greenwich is the world’s largest maritime museum.
 This museum of London has 10 free galleries and a vast collection that spans artworks, maps and charts, memorabilia and thousands of other objects.
 You don’t only have to be interested in boats to find this museum interesting as there’s so much there you’ll find something that makes you go “wow”.

 16 Picnic in the park

 One of the best free things to do in London come summer is to picnic in the park.
 Head to Greenwich Park, one of the top London attractions in this area.
 Relax in the acres upon acres of space there.
 Take a homemade picnic or buy something from the market and relax with friends or a loved one under the sun.

 17 Find the meridian line